telatin/anvi-minimal/README.md

 c_000000000002A_split_00001     Reference       Aliumviricota
 ```

+## Desired goals

-:question: How to add metadata at at the split level?
-How should the header look like?
+:question: **How to add metadata at at the split level?
+How should the header look like?**

+* Similar to adding a metadata file for manual trees: `anvi-interactive --manual-mode -t PhylogenoE.treefile -d metadata.txt -p PROFILE.db`

-:question: How to add metadata at at the gene level?
+:question: **How to add metadata at at the gene level?**

+* In this case I'm less sure what I could achieve, but the idea is to import gene-level annotations